 Domestic laws in this area are also complex and developing rapidly, and we are, or may become, subject to numerous U.S. data privacy and security laws.
-In the United States, laws governing data privacy and security include those promulgated under the authority of the Federal Trade Commission Act, the Electronic Communications Privacy Act, the Computer Fraud and Abuse Act, the CCPA, HIPAA, and numerous other state and federal laws relating to privacy and data security.
-Many state legislatures have adopted legislation that regulates how businesses operate online, including measures relating to privacy, data security and data breaches.
+In the United States, laws governing data privacy and security include those promulgated under the authority of the Federal Trade Commission Act, the Electronic Communications Privacy Act, the Computer Fraud and Abuse Act, the CCPA, HIPAA, and numerous other state and federal laws relating to privacy and data security and data breaches.
 Laws in all 50 states require businesses to provide notice to customers whose personal information has been disclosed as a result of a data breach.
 The laws are not consistent, and compliance in the event of a widespread data breach is costly.
 States are also constantly amending existing laws, requiring attention to frequently changing legal requirements.